 There are three types of laser turrets in the game - jack, tower or pylon, and hull mounted (similar to the bubble type machine gun turrets on WW2 bombers.
 Jack turrets are armored turrets recessed in the hull and have the most limited arc of fire.
 They cover three of the eight sectors in the board game.
 For miniatures three jack turrets cover all aspects and provide one unit of defensive fire.
 For every three jack turrets loss of one turret does not reduce this.
 Loss of two loses one unit of fire.
 Loss of the third has no additional affect.
 Tower/pylon turrets cover five aspects so for every three of them there are two units of defensive fire.
 For every three of them loss of one reduces this by one.
 Loss of a second has no effect and loss of the third removes the second unit of defensive fire.
 Hull turrets cover four of eight aspects so for every two there is one unit of defensive fire with the loss of one having no effect and loss of the second removing that unit of defensive fire.
 The hit numbers were also changed to a minimum of 7 for ranges up to one inch, 9 for up to two inches, and 11 for up to three inches.
 More on this later.

 In order to attack another ship it has to be identified using sensors.
 See this website for an in depth article on detection http://www.projectrho.com/public_html/rocket/spacewardetect.php That site also has quite a few other articles on space craft.
 The Starcruiser rules do state that you know something is out there, which is why markers are used to note the presence of any ships, drones, etc., and that you need to use sensors to identify a target.
 The main ship killers in the rules are guided missiles.
 Some years later when I started reading the Honor Harrington series by David Weber, I noticed that his ship combats were similar to the Starcruiser rules.
 The main difference was the type of propulsion used.
-The board game uses a macro-quantum tunneling effect for a starship drive.
+The board game uses a macro-quantum tunneling effect for a starship drive that is named for the scientist who invented it.
 The ship is instantly shifted from its current location to the next without moving through the intervening space.
 The distance moved is small and linear per shift and is affected by gravity.
 Ships have to be far enough away from a sun or planet for their gravity to no longer reduce their movement rate to less than light speed.
 Outside of the system gravity ships are able to move at many times the speed of light.
 Within it their velocity drops to about 1% of the speed of light.
 Similar to the hyper limit in David Weber's books.

 So why missiles as the main ship killers instead of lasers, railguns, or other weapons?
 After all lasers are highly accurate weapons and are not really affected by range.
 During one ten minute turn they could hit a target at 600 inches!
 The problem is the speed of light and once fired lasers can not change their direction.
 At a range of three light seconds the firing ship would be detecting the location of a target where it was three seconds previously and have to calculate where it will be three seconds after the time the laser was fired.
 In six seconds a ship with a movement rate of 5 (a general average of ships included in the game) would travel 5000km.
 This would be 10,000 times the length of a 500 meter ship.
 If the target ship does not change course of velocity than its location at the time the laser beam would arrive would be easily determined, but any alteration in velocity or direction would reduce the chance of hitting the target greatly.
 A 1% change in direction would reduce the chance of hitting by 1,000.
 Railguns are even slower than lasers.
 Once fired the kinetic energy round would continue on with little loss of momentum.
 Firing at a ship with an inhabited planet behind it and missing would result in major damage to the planet.
 However, if a railgun projectile were to hit a ship the shock wave from the projectile passing through the ship would destroy it.
 Lasers are good for point defense against fighters and missiles.
 Guided missiles can alter their course as needed to reach their target with little chance of collateral damage.